jacktrusler/cheat_sheets/docs/Vim/vim.md

 5. MOTIONS -- new combinations introduced to move around the page and edit text
 6. KEYMAPS -- customizable ways to automate your vim experience
 7. PLUGINS -- the true next level of Vim written by users

+Vim on startup looks at its runtime path and searches for a

 Here's an example of a .vimrc (mine)